AliMousazadeh/FedOptz/main/README.md

 ```

 ## References
 [1] Caldas, Sebastian, et al. "Leaf: A benchmark for federated settings."
 Workshop on Federated Learning for Data Privacy and Confidentiality (2019).

-[2] Fantauzzo, Lidia, et al. "FedDrive: generalizing federated learning to semantic segmentation in autonomous driving."
-2022 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
-IEEE, 2022.